Uber shuts down self-driving operations in Arizona

 Uber is closing down its self-driving car operation in Arizona.

-The tech company announced on Wednesday it will layoff 300 Uber workers in Arizona.
+The tech company announced on Wednesday it will lay off 300 Uber workers in Arizona.
 It said it will focus on its autonomous vehicle efforts in San Francisco and Pittsburgh.

 Most of those impacted by the layoffs are vehicle operators, who were paid to supervise the vehicles during tests.
 Uber said it will provide outplacement services, such as resume building and interview prep.